wwakabobik/wwakabobik.github.io/content/ai_llms_of_2023.rst

         response = response["choices"][0]["message"]["content"]
         return response

-In general, llama is very similar to OpenAI's ChatGPT, but I'm too lazy to write wrapper for it as I did for OpenAI, so, let's use it as it is.
+In general, *llama* is very similar to OpenAI's *ChatGPT*, but I'm too lazy to write wrapper for it as I did for *OpenAI*, so, let's use it as it is.

 Other LLMs
 ==========

-For `Claude`_ it's too hard to obtain token for personal use, and for Bard there is no official API exists at all.
+For `Claude`_ it's too hard to obtain token for personal use, and for `Bard`_ there is no official API exists at all.
 Thus, you may try to use unofficial API.
 But, I won't use them in my tests, and will use one of the service providers.
 But, If you feel yourself brave enough, you may try to use them:

 - `BardAI`_ you may try to use unofficial API: